hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-examples/hcs-sxc-java-queue-consumer/README.md

 copy `config/queue-config.yaml.sample` to `config/queue-config.yaml`

-edit the file to match your rabbit mq configuration (defaults as they are will work out of the box) Also specify message `iterations` and `delayMillis` between messages.
+edit the file to match your message queue configuration Also specify message `iterations` and `delayMillis` between messages.

 copy `config/dotenv.sample` to `config/.env`

 edit the file to include your `OPERATOR_ID` and `OPERATOR_KEY`

+### Google PubSub configuration

+The necessary credentials for Google PubSub must be stored in a JSON file and the location of the file specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+If you're using Google PubSub, edit the `docker-compose.yml` file to specify the location of the file.
+It is recommended you place the file in the `config` folder and reference the file as `./config/credentials.json` since the `config` folder is mounted on the docker containers.

+## Docker

 Then run the docker images `docker-compose up --remove-orphans`